 This table lists literally ALL your assets.
 But to help you dive into your data and find what you need, we have added a powerful search input where you can search for tags and filenames.

-If you select some assets by ticking some checkboxes in the table you will see something like this in the upper-middle card of the page
+If you select some assets by ticking some checkboxes in the table you will see something like this.

 This is the list of operation that you can perform on your data, here you can :